 Aruncus Dioicus Plants for Sale Online

-Aruncus dioicus is a fantastic native perennial with large, fine-textured feathery blooms in late Spring that resemble a large Astilbe.
+Aruncus dioicus or Goatsbeard is a fantastic native perennial with large, fine-textured feathery blooms in late spring resemble a large Astilbe.
 Aruncus plants can reach a spread of 6 feet or more when sited correctly.
 It is lovely when used at the edge of the woods, where the white plumes are highlighted against the woodland's dark background.

 |Mature Height:||4 to 6 Feet|

 |Flower Color:||Pure white flowers|

 |Uses:||Extremely attractive when used as a focal point in the mixed border, mass planting.
 Attracts pollinators|

 How to Care for Aruncus Dioicus